cr4yfish/item-tracker/README.md

         - `date` (Date)
 - (Optional) An Edamame API key for suggestions and other food related stuff

+Note: This might be outdated, so just take a look at @/interfaces and see for yourself.

 ### Installation

 #### Clone the repo